spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-authentication.md

 In the terminal window, copy the string displayed after `tokenSecret` and make a note of it, you will use this token ID in the next step.
 This token is always 100 characters long and ends in an equals (=) sign.

-# Add your development authentication token to your project
+### Step 2: Add your development authentication token to your project

 Next, you must add your development authentication token to the Example Project code.